-CHANGE is our development co-production training program in collaboration with IMS and EAVE, featuring projects from the European Eastern Partnership countries (EaP) – Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+CHANGE is our development co-production training program in collaboration with IMS and EAVE, featuring documentary projects in development from Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.

-As a part of this overall mission, eight projects developed by CHANGE will be presented for the first time at CPH:FORUM 2023 to the international industry.
-The Copenhagen pitch will be a culmination of a 6-month long training program, consisting of two residential workshops that will take place in Tbilisi, Georgia in October 2022 and in Chișinău, Moldova in January 2024, the third to be held in Copenhagen in March 2024.
+As a part of this overall mission, eight projects developed by CHANGE will be presented for the first time at CPH:FORUM 2024 to the international industry.
+The Copenhagen pitch will be a culmination of a 6-month long training program, consisting of three residential workshops, the first two of which will take place in Tbilisi, Georgia in November 2023 and in Chișinău, Moldova in January 2024, the third to be held in Copenhagen in March 2024.

 The partnership behind CHANGE

-CPH:DOX is a world leading documentary film festival supporting independent and innovative filmmaking and presenting the best and brightest in contemporary non-fiction film.
+*CPH:DOX is a world leading documentary film festival supporting independent and innovative filmmaking and presenting the best and brightest in contemporary non-fiction film.
 The festival is known and widely respected for radically changing the documentary landscape with a focus on challenging the genre with cross over to other art forms, and for advancing art as an active voice in civil society.
-Annually presenting approx. 200 films, the annual festival’s audience has grown to more than 110,000, and our industry platform, championing high-end cinematic and hybrid filmmaking welcomes annually no less than 1,900 industry professionals from a wide variety of sectors across creative documentary, hybrid non-fiction, visual arts, journalism and science.
+Annually presenting approx. 200 films, the annual festival’s audience has grown to more than 125,000, and our industry platform, championing high-end cinematic and hybrid filmmaking welcomes annually nearly 2,000 industry professionals from a wide variety of sectors across creative documentary, hybrid non-fiction, visual arts, journalism and science.
 CPH:INDUSTRY includes a pitch platform CPH:FORUM, CPH:MARKET services for finished films and a talent development programme CPH:LAB.

 *CHANGE is made possible by the New Democracy Fund.